My Experience with Column Systems

 But there seems to be more benefits than just transients.
 Further listening reveals several other reasons why the system is so fascinating.
 Voice reproduction sounds extremely natural.
 I attribute this to the copper insert in the driver magnetic gap that greatly reduces distortion and is particularly noticeable in the voice range.
 It also greatly reduces the normal impedance rise at the higher frequencies found in ordinary wide-range drivers.
 In addition, the absence of any crossover networks eliminates several other problems such as impedance mismatch, phase considerations, driver output balance and so on.
 Smooth response can be obtained throughout the range without the discontinuities between drivers such as woofers, mids and tweeters that have different directional patterns and tonal balance.
 The small drivers eliminate any hint of a boxy sound found in many speaker systems.

-So no single one of these advantages may account for the instant attraction to the sound of these systems but when you put all of these qualities together and play music, it is a new and wonderful experience, never to be forgotten.
+So no single one of these advantages may account for the instant attraction to the sound of the IDS systems but when you put all of the advantages together and play music, it is a new and wonderful experience, never to be forgotten.
 I have often thought—did I really hear what I thought I heard?
 So I have to go back the next day and listen again—only to be amazed again.

 If you are a classical music lover like me, then you will appreciate good sound.
 I have been using many Telarc recordings because they appear to be very well recorded.
 For instance, Pictures at an Exhibition (CD-80296), Bolero (CD-80-171) and Le Sacre du Printemps (CD-80054) are some of my favorites and are good examples of their recordings.
 When played through the IDS-25 at concert hall levels, the sound is so outstanding; it never fails to bring tears to my eyes.
 Where have I ever had an experience like this before?
 When attending concerts at Carnegie Hall in New York City with a seat front and center in the Prime Parquet.